36 teams joined us at the 12th German Jugger Championships in Berlin. Even Ireland came to the tournament, Team Setanta.

 Since a weapon is by itself a little (or big) nasty thingie to injure or to kill, that term might be used well to put gravel on the wild and anarchic aspect of Jugger.
 But it certainly doesn't fit to describe the stuff correctly.

-At least in Germany, Jugger Pompfen are a type of padded "weapons" all of their own kind, not comparable to LARP weapons; they are specifically designed for high-speed sportive use and have their own tight safety regulations, measures and materials, based on years and years of experimenting and usage.
+At least in Germany, Jugger Pompfen are a type of padded "weapons", some designs not comparable to LARP weapons, while others, like Hamburgian/Heidelberg staffs, are also used at LARP events.
+Some designs are specifically made for high-speed sportive use and have their own tight safety regulations, measures and materials, based on years and years of experimenting and usage (for example, a Jugger Pompfe does not have blade-style applications or points).
+Nota bene: The term "Pompfe" is also used for LARP weapons as well.

-In Germany, the term "Pompfe" has more or less won the race, derived from the sound it makes at impact.
+In Germany, the term "Pompfe" has more or less won the race.
+It is told that it roots back to LARP events where it has been derived from the sound it makes at impact.
 For the English speaking world, it might be a bit unusual to pronounce.
 Or not?
 What do you think?

 I stumbled across the term "boffer" for LARP weapons in the US (see corresponding entry in wikipedia: Foam weapon), which sounds great in English.
 So that could be a real alternative for international use.